PaulESantos/RDataScience/3_4_wallace.md

-# Wallace
+---
+title: "Wallace"
-Jamie Kass, Matt Aiello-Lammens
+author: Jamie Kass, Matt Aiello-Lammens
+output: html_document
+---

 <!-- Scroll down to the section beginning # *Wallace* below - this top stuff is just for the website  -->